-All Meters supplied via measurement transformers shall be set to the actual primary and secondary ratings of the measurement transformers and the ratios displayed as follows:-

-- (a) For Meters separate from the display and/or Outstation the ratios shall be recorded on the nameplate of the Meter. - (b) For static Meters combined with the display and/or the Outstation the ratios shall be displayed and downloaded during the interrogation process.
-In addition, the compensation factor that has been applied for measurement transformer errors and/or system losses, where this is a constant factor applied at security level 3 shall be similarly displayed and downloaded.
+All Meters supplied via measurement transformers shall be set to the actual measurement transformer ratios.
+For Meters separate from the display and/or Outstation the ratios shall be recorded on the nameplate of the Meter.
+For static Meters combined with the display and/or the Outstation the ratios shall be displayed and downloaded during the interrogation process.